 Shhh.
 Little Cove is a secret.

-This peaceful inlet is away from the hustle and bustle of the bigger beaches and always-packed Hastings St. Best suited for older kids or families with teenagers, Little Cove is fairly difficult to access.
-You have to go around the rocks at low tide or follow a narrow road from the northern end of the beach.
+This peaceful inlet is away from the hustle and bustle of the bigger beaches and always-packed Hastings St. Best suited for older kids or families with teenagers, Little Cove is easy to access now that the boardwalk has been built.
+You need to walk away from the main beach towards the Noosa National Park.
+Walk along the boardwalk then head down the stairs.

-It’s a great spot for surfing, fishing and swimming and has that ‘old school charm’ so encapsulated by the above photo courtesy of Queensland Places.
-Please note, though, that Little Cove is unpatrolled.
+It’s a great spot for surfing, fishing and swimming and has that ‘old school charm’ so encapsulated by the above photo.
+Please note, though, that Little Cove is un-patrolled.

 The Great Sandy National Park is home to the incredible Teewah Coloured Sands.
 Stories from the Dreamtime say that the sands were formed when a spirit took the form of a rainbow that engaged in a fight for the love of a young woman.
 When the spirit fell against the cliffs it shattered, causing the beautiful effect that you see today.